mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 ### MONOCYCLE

-This odd-looking form of transport resembles a circular disk standing on its edge, about two and half metres in diameter with a central faring bubble where the driver sits.
-The outer edge is a tire about 30 centimetres wide, formed from dozens of compartmental sections and rotated by hidden drive wheels around the circumference.
+This odd-looking form of transport resembles a circular disk standing on its edge, about two and half meters in diameter with a central faring bubble where the driver sits.
+The outer edge is a tire about 30 centimeters wide, formed from dozens of compartmental sections and rotated by hidden drive wheels around the circumference.
 The monocycle maintains upright stability with gyroscopes, which also allow it to lean into tight corners.
 Designed as an off-road vehicle, the size of the wheel combined with a suspension system which reactively increases or lowers the pressure of each tire segment, grants a smooth ride except over the most rugged terrain.

 TL 10 SKILL Drive (wheel)
 AGILITY +4 SPEED (CRUISE) Fast (High)